 Branding & Public relations

-A brand is the RESULT of our name, term, design, symbol or any other feature that identifies our good or service as distinct from those of other sellers.
-A brand is the result of our promise to deliver a specific set of features, benefits, services and experiences consistently to buyers.
-What happens in people’s head, how do we affect people?
-It includes the messaging, the quality of the product, how the staff behave, our culture…everything.
+Thus, our branding is a RESULT.
+It is the result of our promise to deliver a specific set of features, benefits, services, and experiences consistently to our users and customers.
+It is a result of how do we affect people?
+It includes the messaging, the quality of the product, how our staff behaves, our culture…everything.